ome/omero-documentation/limitations.rst

 Moving data between groups
 ==========================

-Prior to OMERO 4.4, users cannot move data between Groups.
+Prior to OMERO 4.4, users cannot move data between groups.
 We encourage users to be aware of their **working group** at all times, especially when importing.